7 Benefits of AI That Will Help Humanity, Not Harm It

 While there are some very real concerns about the potential to eliminate or make some types of jobs redundant, AI could also open entirely new areas of work.
 Applying AI in businesses will also force the job market to evolve, which, with the right preparation, could be a very good thing.

 From various maintenance and supporting roles, to entirely new careers not yet dreamed of, the widespread adoption of AI could be a brighter future for all of us.
 And we've been here before.

 Similar fears to those around AI have surfaced around most new forms of technology.
 Sometimes, the fears are well-founded, and sometimes not, but the genie of new technology cannot be put back in the bottle.
 All we can do is learn how to use it wisely and to our advantage.

 And that is your lot for today.

-While there are some very real concerns around its development, AI could be the best thing since sliced bread if adopted properly.
+While there are some genuine concerns around its development, AI could be the best thing since sliced bread is adopted properly.